 \section{conclusions}

-In summary, using the newly developed LDA+G technic, we have carried out systematical numerical study on the phase diagram of cerium metal under pressure.
-We found that the correlation effect among \textit{f} electrons in cerium plays a crucial role to determine the most stable phase of cerium in the intermediate pressure region.
-The LDA calculation over estimates the chemical bonding contributed by the 4\textit{f} electrons, which leads to smaller equilibrium volume and larger bulk modulus comparing to the experimental data.
+In summary, using the newly developed LDA+G technique, we have carried out systematical numerical study on the phase diagram of cerium metal under pressure.
+We found that the correlation effect among \textit{f} electrons in cerium plays a crucial role to determine the thermodynamic stable phase of cerium in the intermediate pressure region.
+The LDA calculation overestimates the chemical bonding contributed by the 4\textit{f} electrons, which leads to smaller equilibrium volume and larger bulk modulus compared to the experimental data.
 With the increment of pressure, the overlap between 4\textit{f} orbitals becomes more and more pronounced, which reduces the correction to the total energy caused by the correlation effect.
-Therefore the correct description of the correlation effect which evolutes with the pressure becomes one of the key issues to obtain the correct phase diagram in the intermediate pressure region.
-Our numerical results obtained by the LDA+G method conclude that the $\alpha''$ phase is the most stable phase in the intermediate pressure region, which is quite consistent with the recent experiments.
+Therefore the correct description of the correlation effect, which evolutes with the pressure, becomes one of the key issues to obtain the correct phase diagram in the intermediate pressure region.
+Our numerical results obtained by the LDA+G method conclude that the $\alpha''$ phase is the thermodynamic stable phase in the intermediate-pressure region, which is quite consistent with the recent experiments.

-ACKNOWLEDGEMENT: The authors would thank L. Wang, J. N. Zhuang, G. Xu and Q. M. Liu for their helpful discussions.
-We acknowledge the supports from the 973 program of China (No.2007CB925000), from the NSF of China(NSFC 10876042 and NSFC 10874158), and that from the Development Foundation of CAEP(No. 2008A0101001).
+ACKNOWLEDGMENTS: The authors thank L. Wang, J. N. Zhuang, G. Xu, and Q. M. Liu for their helpful discussions.
+We acknowledge the support from the 973 Program of China (Grant No. 2007CB925000), from the NSF of China (Grants No. NSFC 10876042 and No. NSFC 10874158), and that from the Development Foundation of CAEP (Grant No. 2008A0101001).